-Μ MUSWELLBROOK SHIRE COUNCIL DCP SECTION 9 LOCAL CENTRE DEVELOPMENT D CP REQUIREMENTS COMPLIES PLANNING COMMENT 1.1 Built Form The design of new buildings should reflect and enhance the existing character of local centres. (refer to section 15 of this DCP for further guidance on development in the Bridge Street area) Building design should relate to its Yes The proposed development is considered to be compatible with the requirements of this Section of the Muswellbrook DCP.
-This view has been formed based on the following considerations: . , retail/commercial/office function. compatible with the character of the (iii) high quality and harmonise with surrounding development.
+Μ USWELLBROOK SHIRE COUNCIL DCP S ECTION 9 LOCAL CENTRE DEVELOPMENT D CP REQUIREMENTS COMPLIES PLANNING COMMENT 9.
+1.1 Built Form Yes The proposed development is considered to be compatible with the requirements of this (i) The design of new buildings should reflect and enhance the existing character of local centres. (refer to section 15 of this DCP for further guidance on development in the Bridge Street area) Section of the Muswellbrook DCP.
+This view has been formed based on the following considerations: ➤ The proposed development would be (ii) Building design should relate to its retail/commercial/office function. compatible with the character of the (iii) Building materials should be of high quality and harmonise with surrounding development.
 The use of reflective materials is discouraged.
 Materials and colours should not dominate the streetscape. streetscape.
 There are other modern buildings in the vicinity of the development site including the adjoining Hungary Jacks.
 The design of the proposed service (iv) Awnings should be designed to integrate with the architecture of the building façade and provide for continuous shelter for pedestrians.
 Awnings should follow consistent heights above the footpath with a minimum height to the underside of the awning of 3.2 metres station and restaurant would support their intended use.
 The information submitted with the development application indicates that new materials would be used in the (v) (vi) Building facades should relate to the context of buildings in the area to achieve continuity and harmony.
-The continuity of commercial frontages should not be broken by parking areas, service and delivery areas etc. Buildings should provide for 'activated street frontages' by development construction and that those materials would not be highly reflective. ➤ The proposed restaurant has been designed to address Bridge Street and supports an active street frontage to
+The continuity of commercial frontages should not be broken by parking areas, service and delivery areas etc. Buildings should provide for 'activated street frontages' by development construction and that those materials would not be highly reflective.
+The proposed restaurant has been designed to address Bridge Street and supports an active street frontage to